-4. ISAS, SIPPS AND SSASS
+4. ISAS, SIPPS AND SSAS

-Shares issued by the Company should be eligible to be held in a stocks and shares ISA, subject to applicable annual subscription limits (£20,000 in each of the tax years 2018/2019 and 2019/2020).
+Shares issued by the Company should be eligible to be held in a stocks and shares ISA (whether acquired pursuant to the Initial Placing, the Offer for Subscription or any Subsequent Placing), subject to applicable annual subscription limits (£20,000 in the tax year 2021/2022).